The Health Insurance Exchanges Explained: A Complete Unbiased Guide to the ObamaCare Health Insurance Marketplace.

 • If you have work based coverage you can apply, but you won’t be able to get subsidies.

-• If you have Medicare, Medicaid, CHIP, any job-based plan, any plan you bought yourself, COBRA, retiree coverage, TRICARE, VA health coverage, or some other kinds of health coverage you don’t have to purchase by 2014 to avoid the fee.
+• If you have Medicare, Medicaid, CHIP, any job-based plan, any plan you bought yourself, COBRA, retiree coverage, TRICARE, VA health coverage, you don’t have to worry about shopping on the health insurance marketplace.

 • If you qualify for Medicare, are a large firm or are illegal or incarcerated you cannot use the exchanges to purchase health insurance (other limitations may apply).